Adeenaq/Econometrics-Project-/README.md

 # Econometrics-Project-
-Final Project for Econometrics 1 - The effect of children on life satisfaction of Parents using MICS Punjab (2017-18) data
+Final Project for Econometrics 1 - The effect of children on life satisfaction of Parents using MICS Punjab (2017-18) data Data Cleaning, EDA, and all data analysis performed on the MICS dataset was done using STATA